Jane Thornton: International rowing

 From 2001 to 2011, Thornton competed as a member of Canada's National Rowing Team.

 One of her chief accomplishments during this time was an undefeated international season in the Women's Pair with partner Darcy Marquardt that culminated in victory at the 2006 World Rowing Championships at Eton-Dorney, UK.
-The duo qualified the Women's Pair for the Beijing 2008 Olympics the following year at the 2007 World Rowing Championships.
+The duo qualified the Women's Pair for the Beijing 2008 Olympics at the 2007 World Rowing Championships.

 In the spring of 2008, Thornton was assigned to stroke the Women's Eight at the final Olympic qualification regatta where the crew secured a berth for the Games.
-That crew went on to come fourth in Beijing by the narrowest of margins (just 0.72 seconds separated 2nd place from 4th).
+That crew including Ashley Brzozowicz, Darcy Marquardt, Buffy-Lynne Williams, Sarah Bonikowsky, Romina Stefancic, Andréanne Morin, Heather Mandoli and cox Lesley Thompson-Willie went on to come fourth in Beijing by the narrowest of margins (just 0.82 seconds separated 2nd place from 4th).

 Other notable accomplishments representing Canada during this period include three Canadian National Championship titles in the Women's Pair, three World Cup podium performances in the Women's Pair and Eight, Commonwealth Rowing Championship wins in the Women's Single and Qruple Sculls and gold at the World University Rowing Championships in the Women's Single and Double Sculls.

 In 2006 Thornton and Marquardt were Canadian Sports Awards finalist in the "Partners of the Year" category.
+In 2007, Canadian Living Magazine placed Thornton 7th on their ranking of "Canada's Top 10 Female Athletes", a list that included a who's who of Canadian women in elite sport: 1-Marie-France Dubreuil (Ice Dancing); 2-Blythe Hartley (Diving); 3-Hayley Wickenheiser (Ice Hockey); 4-Clara Hughes (Speed Skating); Sara Renner (Cross-Country Skiing); 6-Christine Sinclair (Soccer); 8-Kelly Scott (Curling); Jeane Lassen (Weightlifting); 10-Lorie-Kane (Golf).

 Thornton was named Honorary Team Captain for Team New Brunswick at the 2009 Canada Summer Games.
-In 2010, she was further honoured as a torchbearer in the Olympic Torch Relay during the lead up to the 2010 Vancouver Winter Olympics.
+In 2010, she was further honoured as a torchbearer in the Olympic Torch Relay during the lead up to the Vancouver 2010 Winter Olympics.